zha0/vmmap-win-cmd/README.md

 # usage
 > 1. vmmap -pid <pid>

-git clone
+# install
-use vs2017 compile both 64bits and 32bits, then add them into PATH
+1. download the release source code, and use vs2017 to compile it into 64bits and 32bits

 > the src code changed from https://github.com/twpol/vmmap